Lithic Bodies UNSW Galleries & Clifton School of the Arts

 Uncle Peter Button is a respected Aboriginal elder, environmental and cultural advocate.
 He was awarded Wollongong Aboriginal Male Elder of the Year 2022, is a co-founding member and caretaker of the embassy at Sandon Point and the current chair of the Illawarra Local Aboriginal Land Council.

-Sandon Point in Bulli is a sacred site that holds enormous significance in the Illawarra, being the place engaged by Dharawal people for gathering and ceremony for over 6,000 years, and where bones of a Karadji (cleverman) emerged after the floods of 1998.
+Sandon Point in Bulli is a sacred site that holds enormous significance in the Illawarra, being the place engaged by Dharawal people for gathering and ceremony for thousands of years, and where bones of a Karadji (cleverman) emerged after the floods of 1998.
 Uncle Peter was a key participant in the protest against planned development of the site which began in the year 2000 with a sacred fire that was kept burning for 4 years on location.

 Book this walking event through Trybooking